If you have additional questions, please contact United Way of Portage County at 715-341-6740 or email uway@unitedwaypoco.org.

 How does the United Way ensure financial integrity?

-To maintain fiscal responsibility, United Way of Portage County staff operations are under the oversight of a board of directors.
+To maintain fiscal responsibility, United Way of Portage County staff operations are under the oversight of a Board of Directors.
 All accounts are reconciled monthly and reviewed by the Treasurer and Board of Directors or Executive Committee.
 An independent audit is conducted annually.

 Isn’t it better to just give directly to an agency?